nikkhil13/nikkhil13/README.md

 -->

 - 💻 How to reach me: nhsuthar@ncsu.edu
-- 🌱 I'm currently pursuing a Master of Science in Analytics degree from North Carolina State University’s Institute for Advanced Analytics.
+- 🌱 I have completed my Master of Science in Analytics degree from North Carolina State University’s Institute for Advanced Analytics.
+I am working as a Senior Consultant at EY's FSO Data and Analytics team in NYC.
-- ⚡ Fun fact: Big cinema buff; music lover; guitar & uke player; hiking...
+- ⚡ Fun fact: Big cinema buff; music lover; guitar & uke player; books.

 ### Connect with me: